 Physical therapy may be used to teach you exercises you can do with your baby.
 The exercises will include stretching your baby’s neck muscles and decreasing the preference to rest on one side only.

-To help reduce your baby’s chances of getting flat head syndrome, take these steps:
+To help reduce your baby’s chances of getting flat head syndrome:

 Healthy Children—American Academy of Pediatrics

 Kids Health—Nemours Foundation

 Caring for Kids—Canadian Paediatric Society

 Flat head syndrome (positional plagiocephaly).
 Kids Health—Nemours Foundation website.
 Available at: http://kidshealth.org/en/parents/positional-plagiocephaly.html.
 Updated October 2014.
 Accessed November 10, 2015.

 Plagiocephaly and brachycephaly (flat head syndrome).
 NHS Choices website.
 Available at: https://www.nhs.uk/conditions/plagiocephaly-brachycephaly.
 Updated February 22, 2016.
 Accessed December 20, 2017.